Chronic Conditions Management (CCM): MBS Item Reform

 To access allied health services under the new GPCCMP, patients must have had their plan prepared or reviewed within the last 18 months.

-Patients who had a GPMP/TCA prior to 1 July 2025 may continue to use those existing plans until 30 June 2027, however after that point a GPCCMP will be required for ongoing access to allied health services.
+Patients who had a GPMP/TCA prior to 1 July 2025 may continue to use those plans until 30 June 2027.
+After 30 June 2027, a GPCCMP will be required for ongoing access to allied health services.

-New MBS item numbers will be introduced for “Prepare GPCCMP” and “Review GPCCMP” (face-to-face and telehealth) for GPs and prescribed medical practitioners.
+New MBS item numbers were introduced for “Prepare GPCCMP” and “Review GPCCMP” (face-to-face and telehealth) for GPs and prescribed medical practitioners.

-There will be a limit that a plan may be prepared no more often than every 12 months (unless needed) and reviews allowed every 3 months (unless specified).
+The limit that a plan may be prepared no more often than every 12 months (unless needed) and reviews every 3 months (unless specified).

-Patients remain to have access to five subsidised visits.
+Patients continue to have access to five subsidised allied health visits per year under these arrangements.

 Further information